Adding Bonds to Reduce Volatility

 • Expected annual volatility: 14.7%

-• Dollar volatility (one standard deviation): ±$73,500
+• Dollar volatility (1 SD): ±$73,500

-• 68% probability range: $426,500 to $573,500 after 1 year
+• 68% probability range after 1 year: $426,500 to $573,500

-• 95% probability range: $353,000 to $647,000 after 1 year
+• 95% probability range after 1 year: $353,000 to $647,000

 Volatility reduction achieved:

-• Dollar swing reduction: $92,500 → $73,500 (20.5% smaller swings)
+• Dollar swing reduction: $92,500 to $73,500 (20.5% smaller swings)

-• Worst-case 95% probability floor rises: $315,000 → $353,000 ($38,000 better protection)
+• Worst-case 95% floor rises: $315,000 to $353,000 ($38,000 better downside protection)

-• Maximum drawdown protection: -50.9% → -40.8% (reduces $254,500 crash loss to $204,000)
+• Maximum drawdown protection: -50.9% to -40.8% (crash loss falls from $254,500 to $204,000)

 Return trade-off:

-• Expected return reduction: 10.3% → 9.9% (0.4% annual cost)
+• Expected return reduction: 10.3% to 9.9% (0.4% annual cost)

-• 20-year impact on $500,000: $3,065,000 (100% stocks) vs $2,946,000 (80/20) = $119,000 opportunity cost
+• 20-year impact on $500,000: roughly $3,065,000 (100% stocks) vs. $2,946,000 (80/20) = $119,000 opportunity cost

-Rebalancing benefit during crash:
+Rebalancing benefit during a crash:

-During 2008 crash, stocks fell -37% while bonds gained +5.2%:
+Using 2008 as an illustration, stocks fell 37% while bonds gained 5.2%:

-• Stock position: $400,000 → $252,000 (-37%)
+• Stock position: $400,000 becomes $252,000 (-37%)

-• Bond position: $100,000 → $105,200 (+5.2%)
+• Bond position: $100,000 becomes $105,200 (+5.2%)

-• Total portfolio: $500,000 → $357,200 (-28.6%)
+• Total portfolio: $357,200 (-28.6%)

 • Target stock allocation: $357,200 × 80% = $285,760